hrafnl/hrafnl.github.io/index.md

 I have also published research in the field of Computer Science Education, in particular about teaching programming.
 <p>

-<b>Education</b>: I completed a B.Sc. degree in Computer Science from the <a href="http://www.english.hi.is/" target="_blank">University of Iceland<a> in 1989 and an M.Sc. in Computer Science and Operations Research from <a href="http://www.psu.edu/" target="_blank">Pennsylvania State University<a>, USA, in 1992.
+<b>Education</b>: I completed a B.Sc. degree in Computer Science from the <a href="http://www.english.hi.is/" target="_blank">University of Iceland</a> in 1989 and an M.Sc. in Computer Science and Operations Research from <a href="http://www.psu.edu/" target="_blank">Pennsylvania State University</a>, USA, in 1992.
 I joined Reykjavik University in 2000 after having spent about 8 years working for trading firms and investment banks in the USA, England and Iceland.
 In 2007, I completed my Ph.D. in Computer Science (NLP) from the <a href="http://nlp.shef.ac.uk/" target="_blank">University of Sheffield</a>, England.